 When you become a member of our plan, you must choose a network provider to be your Primary Care Provider (PCP).
 Your PCP is a physician who meets state requirements and is trained to give you routine medical care.
 You will get your routine or basic care from your PCP.
 Your PCP will also coordinate the rest of the covered services you get as a member of our plan.
-Your PCP will provide most of your care and will help you arrange or coordinate the rest of the covered services you get as a member of our plan.
+Your PCP will provide most of your care and will help you arrange or coordinate the rest of the covered services you get as a member of the covered services you get as a member of the covered services you get as a member of the covered services you get as a member of the covered services you get as a member of the covered services you get as a member of the covered services you get as a member of the covered services you get as a member of the covered services you get as a member of the covered services you get as a member of our plan.
 This includes x-rays, laboratory tests, therapies, care from doctors who are specialists, hospital admissions, and follow-up care.

-"Coordinating" your services includes checking or consulting with other network providers about your care and how it is going.
+"Coordinating" your services includes checking or consulting with other network providers about your care and how your care is progressing.
 In some cases, your PCP will need to get prior authorization (prior approval) from us.
 Since your PCP will provide and coordinate your medical care, you should have all of your past medical records sent to your PCP's office.
 Chapter 8 Section 1.4 tells you how we will protect the privacy of your medical records and personal health information.